Madden-Julian Oscillation (MJO)

 Westerly wind anomalies

-Madden–Julian Oscillation in the western Pacific
+Madden–Julian Oscillation approaching the Western Pacific

 Product code: IDCKGEW000